aki017/slack-api-docs/methods/chat.postMessage.md

 By default messages are posted as [bot\_messages](/events/message/bot_message).
 If `as_user` is true the message is instead posted as the authenticated user.
 Using the `as_user` argument requires the [client scope](/docs/oauth#auth_scopes).
 The `username`, `icon_url` and`icon_emoji` arguments are ignored if `as_user` is true.

+## Channels

+You must specify a public channel, private group, or an IM channel with the `channel` argument.
+Each one behaves slightly differently based on the authenticated user's permissions and additional arguments:

+#### Post to a public channel

+You can either pass the channel's name (`#general`) or encoded ID (`C024BE91L`), and the message will be posted to that channel.
+The channel's ID can be retrieved through the [channels.list](/methods/channels.list) API method.

+#### Post to a private group

+As long as the authenticated user is a member of the private group, you can either pass the group's name (`secret-group`) or encoded ID (`G012AC86C`), and the message will be posted to that group.
+The private group's ID can be retrieved through the [groups.list](/methods/groups.list) API method.

+#### Post to an IM channel

+Posting to an IM channel is a little more complex depending on the value of `as_user`.

+- If `as_user` is false:
+  - Pass a username (`@chris`) as the value of `channel` to post to that user's @slackbot channel _as the bot_.
+  - Pass the IM channel's ID (`D023BB3L2`) as the value of `channel` to post to that IM channel _as the bot_.
+The IM channel's ID can be retrieved through the [im.list](/methods/im.list) API method.
+- If `as_user` is true:
+  - Pass the IM channel's ID (`D023BB3L2`) as the value of `channel` to post to that IM channel _as the authenticated user_.
+The IM channel's ID can be retrieved through the [im.list](/methods/im.list) API method.

 ## Response

 ```